-Prerequisite for CPX: Completion of Algebra 2

-Prerequisite for HONORS: 76% or above in Algebra 2 Honors
+Prerequisite for CPX: Completion of Algebra 2 Prerequisite for HONORS: 76% or above in Algebra 2 Honors

-STATISTICS 1 - CPX .5
+STATISTICS 1 - CPX/CCP

-This one-semester course will introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
+This one-semester course will introduce students to descriptive and inferential statistics.
 Students will be exposed to observing patterns and deviations from patterns; methods of data collection, conducting surveys and experiments, and generalizing results.
-Students will investigate univariate data graphs, summaries, and analysis; bivariate data graphs and analysis; and probability rules.
-This course will use the graphing calculator and additional technology tools for creating data displays, performing calculations, as well as fitting models to data.
+Students will investigate univariate data graphs, summaries, and analysis; bivariate data graphs and analysis; probability rule and the normal model; sampling distributions; confidence intervals and hypothesis testing for one parameter.
+This course will utilize online statistical software for data displays and analysis.
 This course will benefit students interested in pursuing college majors in the fields of business, medicine, psychology, sociology, or journalism.